Orakzai Scouts

+The Orakzai Scouts is a regiment sized unit of the Frontier Corps KPK (south)'s South-Western Sector Headquarters.
+The unit guards the Afghanistan-Pakistan border in various areas and also supports law & order within Orakzai District.

 History

-The regiment was raised in 1972.
+The regiment was raised in 2007 by colonel Arshad Mehmood.
 The Scouts have been involved in anti-drug smuggling operations.
-In 2011-2012, the unit received a number of drug testing kits, through a United Nations programme, to assist in their work against drug smuggling.
+In 2011-2012, the unit received a number of drug testing kits, through a United Nations program, to assist in their work against drug smuggling.
 One initiative in August 2021 saw the Scouts 235 Wing organise training to help farmers find alternatives to poppy cultivation such as mushroom farming.